math-reis/treinejob/HELP.md

 The following was discovered as part of building this project:

-- The original package name 'io.mathreis.nba-dashboard' is invalid and this project uses 'io.mathreis.nbadashboard' instead. lol
+- The original package name 'io.mathreis.nba-dashboard' is invalid and this project uses 'io.mathreis.nbadashboard' instead.

 # Getting Started